 Contaminants that may be present in source water include:

 The Oakdale Well and Pleasant Valley Well have elevated levels of Manganese in the water.
 This element that has been occurring naturally within the ground is one of the top priority concerns of the District.
-We have been controlling the use of these Wells to reduce the amount of Manganese that is pumped into the water system.
-We are also working with MassDEP at their request to try to reduce the levels of Manganese in the water system.
-We have increased our monitoring to include monthly samples for Manganese at the wells, tanks and other areas of the distribution system.
-The District has been actively pursuing a new source of water and/or other manganese treatment options for both of these Wells.
-Please see our "Projects" page to see what the District is actively doing to create a mangenese mitigation system.
+In January of 2023, the District put the Oakdale filter plant on line to remove manganese from the water coming from Oakdale well.
+We have been controlling the use Pleasant Valley well to reduce the amount of Manganese that is pumped into the water system.
+We sample monthly for Manganese at the wells, tanks and other areas of the distribution system.
+West Boylston Water District continues to work to supply the safest drinking water to the residents of West Boylston.